 In this annual Communication on Progress, we provide detail and reference materials on our activities to date across the four areas of human rights, labour, environment and anti-corruption.

-We are also committed to communicating our progress throughout the year through discussions with relevant stakeholders, regular updates on anz.com and through our annual Shareholder and Corporate Responsibility Review, our Interim Corporate Responsibility Report and monthly e-bulletins.
+We are also committed to communicating our progress throughout the year through discussions with relevant stakeholders and through our external reporting.